Fatal Microbes: History

 In 1979 Small Wonder and XNTRIX Records co-released a split 12-inch EP entitled "Violence Grows", which also featured the Epping-based Poison Girls (whose singer, Vi Subversa, was also mother to Gem Stone and Pete Fender).
 In the same year Fatal Microbes released a 7-inch single featuring "Violence Grows" on the punk rock record label Small Wonder Records.
 The single was championed by British DJ and radio presenter John Peel.

 Honey Bane later had a career as a solo artist, a film and stage actress and a model.
 Pete Fender subsequently went on to form Rubella Ballet with Gem Stone (bass) and Sid Ation (drums).
 Fender later released a 7-inch EP, "Four Formulas", under his own name on XNTRIX records.
 Fender and ‘It’ had formed the band Punktuation in 1977.
 With an average age of 13 years, they were amongst the youngest punk bands in the country at the time.

-Scott Barker went on to become a founder member of the legendary 'Old Reenies' (sometimes spelt 'Ol Rene's') with former Sods front man Kevin Jones and former No Warning guitarist Martin Brown.
+Scott Barker went on to become a founding member of the legendary 'Old Reenies' (sometimes spelt 'Ol Rene's') with former Sods front man Kevin Jones and former No Warning guitarist Martin Brown.
 Scott Barker now lives in Spain and continues to perform.

 The band's songs were included in the compilation album for Rip It Up and Start Again compilation released in 2006 through V2 Records.